Verwex/Funkin-Mic-d-Up-SC/.github/ISSUE_TEMPLATE/bug.md

 ### If you are playing a downloaded version of the game, what operating system are you using?
 Windows (`x86`), Windows (`x86_64`), Linux, or macOS?
 Specify below.

 ## What version of the engine are you using?
-Is the version downloaded from the releases tab or from current source code?
+Is the version from a stable release or compiled from current source code?
 Specify below.

 ## Have you identified any steps to reproduce the bug?
 If so, please describe them below.
 Use images if possible.